Quimper Kerfeunteun FC

 Quimper Kerfeunteun Football Club, commonly known as Quimper, is a French football team from the city of Quimper, Finistère, who play in the Brittany Football League of the Régional 1, the sixth division of French football.
 The team used to be known as Stade Quimpérois.

 History

 The team was founded in 1905.
 Its major achievement came in the 1970s and 1980s when it played in the Division 2.
 Its best result was a fourth place in 1988–89.
 The club had financial problems in 1997.
 In the 2006–07 season, they escaped from regional level (DH Bretagne, 6th division) and came back at a national level.
+They today play in the 8th division.